 - Home is a personal residence or a rental

-- Loan is hard money or purchase money
+- The loan is hard money or purchase money

-- Loan is in first, second or third position
+- The loan is in first, second or third position

 Taxes on a California Short Sale

 If the loan is a refinance, sellers should obtain tax advice from a qualified tax professional.
-That's because a refinance for rate and term is handled differently for tax purposes than a refinance that is a cash-out refinance.
+Since a refinance for rate and term is handled differently for tax purposes than one, that is a cash-out refinance.
 That free money at the time of a refinance can become taxable upon sale, even upon a short sale, subject to certain conditions.